 Guiding and Motivating Students

 GSIs may be the first to know when students are having trouble with either the kind or the volume of assigned readings.
-Students may show up in class without having prepared the readings, and this produces frustration for GSIs whose lesson plans depend on students coming to class prepared, as well as for students who have succeeded in doing the reading and are ready to work with the content.
+Students may show up in class without having prepared or done the readings, and this produces frustration for GSIs whose lesson plans depend on students coming to class prepared, as well as for students who have succeeded in doing the reading and are ready to work with the content.

-How can we motivate students to prepare the readings adequately on their own?
+How can we motivate students to prepare adequately on their own?
 Remember that your course isn’t just about content: it also requires skills to get at and work with the content.
 A good starting point for students is to show them what you mean by “read” for your particular course or a common kind of text in your field.
 It may be that nothing in their previous academic or reading experience has prepared them for the kinds of learning activities you as an instructor have in mind when you assign a reading.

 What are some typical pitfalls when reading texts that are important in your course?
 What are the most useful reading behaviors?
 Here are some activities to start thinking about.
 What suggestions would be on your list?